-For The Six Months Ended And As Of For The Year Ended And As Of
+For The Nine Months Ended And As Of For The Year Ended And As Of

-June 30, 2011 December 31, 2010
+September 30, 2011 December 31, 2010

 Accrued warranty balance - beginning of the period 1,878 2,257

-Warranty costs incurred (841) (1,337)
+Warranty costs incurred (1,329) (1,337)

-Provision for warranty 551 1,069
+Provision for warranty 1,530 1,069

-Adjustments to previous estimates (45) (111)
+Adjustments to previous estimates 195 (111)

-Accrued warranty balance - end of the period 1,543 1,878
+Accrued warranty balance - end of the period 2,274 1,878

 Foreign Currency Derivatives-Our sales contracts are primarily denominated in U.S. dollars and therefore substantially all of our revenue is not subject to foreign currency translation risk.
 However, a substantial portion of our operating expenses incurred outside the U.S. are denominated in foreign currencies and are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Canadian Dollar (CAD), Euro (EUR), British Pound (GBP), and Japanese Yen (JPY).
-To help protect against significant fluctuations in the value and volatility of future cash flows caused by changes in currency exchange rates, we engage in foreign currency risk management activities to hedge balance sheet items denominated in EUR, GBP, and CAD.
+To help protect against significant fluctuations in the value and volatility of future cash flows caused by changes in currency exchange rates, we engage in foreign currency risk management activities to hedge balance sheet items denominated in EUR, GBP, and CAD and occasionally to hedge future forecasted cash outflows denominated in CAD.
 We do not use these contracts for speculative or trading purposes.
 All of the derivative instruments involved are with high quality financial institutions and we monitor the creditworthiness of these parties.
 These contracts typically have maturities between one and three months.
 We account for our hedges under ASC 815, Derivatives and Hedging.
 We record changes in the fair value of forward exchange contracts related to balance sheet accounts as other income (expense), net in the condensed consolidated statements of operations.
+Gains or losses resulting from settled forward exchange contracts related to future forecasted cash outflows are recorded in operating expenses in the consolidated statement of operations, in the same period the hedged item occurs.
+Gains or losses resulting from unsettled forward exchange contracts related to future forecasted cash outflows are recorded in other comprehensive income in the consolidated balance sheet.